 In the gilded world of fine dining, there is no living chef as renowned as Joël Robuchon.
-The master of French gastronomy, who has long held the honour of chef with most Michelin stars in the world, has not only made a name for himself for his caviar and truffle-studded cuisine but also for training some of the culinary world's best, including chefs Gordon Ramsay and Eric Ripert.
+The master of French gastronomy, who has long held the honor of chef with most Michelin stars in the world, has not only made a name for himself for his caviar and truffle-studded cuisine but also for training some of the culinary world's best, including chefs Gordon Ramsay and Eric Ripert.

 We sat down with Robuchon at his three-Michelin-star namesake restaurant in Las Vegas to get to talk about the future of fine dining, from the ascendence of healthy food in the restaurant scene to the new way chefs ought to be taught in culinary school.